-Iterating on a startup innovation classic to accommodate for vision, mission, and so-called “externalities”
+Iterating on a startup innovation classic to allow for vision, mission, and systemic environmental concerns.

 Why make a business in the first place?

-Entrepreneurs and creators have often come to me requesting help defining their vision.
-They seek to incarnate their ideas in graphic or written formats to rally and mold their vision into a model and, ultimately a business.
-While the creators of the Canvas go so far as to create a “value proposition” worksheet, little if any space or reflection is given to a creators’ pure vision of a future world.
+Creators may request help defining their vision.
+They want to visualize their ideas to rally teams and grow their ideas into a model and, ultimately a business.
+While the creators of the Canvas go so far as to create a “value proposition” worksheet, little if any space or reflection is given to a creator’s pure vision of a future world.
 So many entrepreneurs and creators start with this vision, an ‘ideal’ that sparks their business ‘idea’.
 For this reason, why not include it right on the canvas as a potent reminder of the ‘why’ that really motivates the rest of the ‘how’ of the Canvas?

 And what comes out the other end of our business?